 As of summer 2020, we have been focused on creating easily shareable education resources.
-We received a grant from ARCC’s Small Grant program to cover the printing costs for 100 of each booklet and will distribute them to local organizations in Niagara and at Brock University when it reopens.
+We received a grant from ARCC’s Small Grant program to cover the printing costs for 100 of each booklet to distribute across the region.
 Our goal is to influence the narrative around abortion in Niagara to be one that is non-judgemental, supportive, and justice-focused.
 We also want to make it easier to access local sexual health services, such as abortion.

-We are looking for new volunteers!
-If you’re interested in joining us, or if you have a skill or idea you think could be put to use, let us know by emailing firstname.lastname@example.org or DM-ing our Facebook Page or Instagram!
+We are looking for members!
+If you’re interested in joining us, or if you have a skill or idea you think could be put to use, let us know by emailing email@example.com or DM-ing our Facebook Page or Instagram!

-- We believe that pro-choice is not enough.
-In alignment with the Reproductive Justice core principles, we must also ensure that, as well as having access to abortion, everyone has the right to have children under the conditions they want to have them and raise them in a safe and healthy environment.
-This means that reproductive justice is deeply connected to other forms of justice, including decolonization, racial justice, immigrant justice, environmental justice, economic justice, disability justice, among many others.
+Pro choice is not enough.
+In alignment with the Reproductive Justice core principles established by the founders of the movement, we must also ensure that, as well as having access to abortion, everyone has the right to have children under the conditions they want to have them and raise them in a safe and healthy environment.
+This means that reproductive justice is deeply connected to other forms of justice, including decolonization, racial justice, prison and police abolition, immigrant justice, environmental justice, economic justice, disability justice, among many others.

-- We believe in a world where all people have control over their own bodies, including the ability to self-prescribe abortion, estrogen, testosterone, and birth control and access to these resources for free.
+We believe in a world where all people have control over their own bodies.
+This includes the ability to self-prescribe abortion, estrogen, testosterone, and birth control and access these resources for free.

-- We do not believe in gender policing, including any form of transmedicalism, trans-exclusionary radical feminism (TERF), or transphobia.
+We do not believe in gender policing, including any form of transmedicalism, trans-exclusionary radical feminism, or transphobia.
 “Biological” sex and gender are both social constructs that should be abolished.

-- We strive to make our organization, events, and campaigns as accessible as possible.
-The anti-choice movement has a long history of tokenizing and perpetuating harm against disabled people and it is our job to combat those narratives in all of our work.
+We strive to make our organization, events, and campaigns as accessible as possible.
+The anti-choice movement has a long history of tokenizing and perpetuating harm against disabled people.
+It is our job to combat those narratives in all of our work.

-- We believe in a harm reduction approach to substance use and strive to make our organization, events, and campaigns accessible and safe for people who use substances.
+We believe in a harm reduction approach to substance use.
+We therefore strive to make our organization, events, and campaigns accessible and safe for people who use substances.

-- As an OPIRG Brock Action Group, we follow OPIRG Brock’s Safer Space Policy and procedures in the case of violations of the Safer Space Policy by any members or volunteers.
+We are an OPIRG Brock Action Group.
+As such, we follow OPIRG Brock’s Safer Space Policy and procedures in the case of violations of the Safer Space Policy by any members or volunteers.
+You can read OPIRG Brock’s Safer Space Policy at www.opirgbrock.com/important-documents.
 As an addition to this policy, NRJ does not engage in debates via social media.
 Harmful comments on our posts will be deleted and the person will be sent a private message informing them of our policy and directing them to additional resources.
 Should the person continue to post potentially harmful comments, they will be blocked from our account.